 We will show examples of JSON as input source to Spark SQL’s SQLContext.
 This Spark SQL tutorial with JSON has two parts.
 Part 1 focus is the “happy path” when using JSON with Spark SQL.
 Part 2 covers a “gotcha” or something you might not expect when using Spark SQL JSON data source.

-By the way, If you are not familiar with Spark SQL, a couple of references include a summary of Spark SQL chapter post and the first Spark SQL CSV tutorial.
+By the way, If you are not familiar with Spark SQL, a couple of references include a summary of Spark SQL chapter post and the first Spark read CSV in Scala tutorial.

 Methodology